canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    target in series until the network test passes or until the list is exhausted.
 This setting can be overridden on SUTs by editing the ``/etc/xdg/canonical-certification.conf`` file on the SUT.
-See `Appendix E: Network Testing Options`_ for more on advanced network testing configurations.
+See `Appendix D: Network Testing Options`_ for more on advanced network testing configurations.

 Running the Setup Script